microsoft/azure-puppet/README.markdown

 # Library Features
 * Virtual Machine Management
     * Images
 	* list images
     * Virtual Machines
         * create linux based VMs and ssh with cert and key option enabled for ssh and WINRM (both http & https)enabled for windows based VMs
 	* list, shut down, delete, find virtual machine deployments.
 While shutting down your VMs the provisioning state would be deallocated and this VM will not be included in the billing cycle.
         * Create VM for a specific virtual network
-    * Cloud Services
-		* create, list, delete cloud services
-    * Storage Accounts
-		* create, list storage accounts, list locations

 * Virtual Network Management
     * List VNet